jancr/blog-posts/posts/prediction_and_callibration_1.md

 <!-- the product of their Bernoulli likelihood function. -->

-Now that we all agree that Scott is a good predictor, we can finally introduce what I want to talk about, how well calibrated is Scott, and how do we measure it?
+Now that we all agree that Scott is a good predictor, we can finally introduce what I want to talk about: How well-calibrated is Scott and how do we measure that?

 **Calibrated:**

- * A well calibrated predictor is a person where the predictions match the outcome frequency.
+ * A well-calibrated predictor makes predictions that match the outcome frequency.

 **Example**
-* Person A predict 100 things with 60% confidence, 61 of them turns out to occur, because $\frac{61}{100} \approx 0.6$ this person is very well calibrated.
+* Person A predicts 100 things with 60% confidence, 61 of them turns out to occur, because $\frac{61}{100} \approx 0.6$ this person is very well-calibrated.
-* Person B predict 100 things with 80% confidence, 67 of them turns out to occur, because $\frac{67}{100} \ne 0.8$ this person is not very well calibrated
+* Person B predicts 100 things with 80% confidence, 67 of them turns out to occur, because $\frac{67}{100} \ne 0.8$ this person is not very well-calibrated.

-Because 67 > 61 Person B may be the better predictor, even though they're not as well calibrated.
-Let's evaluate the likelihood of their claims:
+Because 67 > 61, is Person B the better predictor, even though they're not as well-calibrated?
+Let's evaluate the likelihood of their claims.

 Person A's prediction is equivalent to 61 'correct' 60% predictions and 39 'correct' 40% predictions, yielding the following likelihood: